How much are tickets and where can I buy them?

 General admission prices are £99 (Thurs-Sun), £89 (Fri-Sun), £59 (Sat-Sun).
 But, the earlier you buy your ticket, the cheaper it will be.

-Weekend tickets include two nights camping (Friday & Saturday).
+All tickets include free standard camping.
+Full passes include 3 nights camping (Thurs, Fri & Sat).
+Weekend tickets include two nights camping (Fri & Sat).
 Saturday tickets include one nights camping.
 Pricing and further ticket info can be found here.

 Can I pay for my ticket in instalments?